 How much does a subscription cost?

 It’s free!
-Although it’d be awesome if you paid!
+Although it’d be awesome if you became a member and paid for your subscription!
 The reporting is time consuming and being a freelance journalist is my sole occupation.

 and select the $5 a month or $50 a year option.
 If you’d like to provide more support, please let me know and I’ll be happy to arrange a way for you to do so (relax, it won’t involve bank accounts in Cyprus).